 How to reach the Ihlara Valley

 The Ihlara Valley has several entrances.
 One is from Belisirma village and you can get there by car and one at its beginning at Ihlara village.
 The most popular is the one we took, going down the stairs.
-You can rent your own car or motorbike, but if you are not confident in those roads, your best option is to either hire a local driver or book a tour to the Ihlara Valley.
+You can rent your own car or motorbike, but if you are not confident in those roads, your best option is to either hire a local driver or book a tour of the Ihlara Valley.

 Where to stay near the Ihlara Valley

-To easily reach the Ihlara Valley, the best towns to book your hotel are Goreme and Uchisar.
+To easily reach the Ihlara Valley, the best towns to book your Cappadocia hotel are Goreme and Uchisar.